 6. Paying with ease

 Wondering whether you can book now and pay later?
 Well, yes.
 Yes, you can.
 You can guarantee the week of your life without splashing all the cash at once.
-You can pay for your yacht over 3 instalments, with just 10% on booking.
-For cabins, it’s an equal split, with 50% now and the rest later.
+You can pay for your yacht or your cabin over 3 instalments, with just 10% on booking.

 The yacht or cabin is booked by one person online and one person only.
 If you’re the lead booker, you can invite friends to the crew list where each person can create their own profile and pay their share of the payment.
 Handy, huh?
 Please note that the lead booker is responsible for making sure payments are made on time.
 If only it were acceptable to have such things on your resume.